 - Hardware issues: not enough RAM, hard drive failing, outdated CPU, lack of storage space, etc.

-- Software issues: malware/adware infection, Windows registry errors, poorly designed third-party applications, etc.
+- Software issues: malware/adware infection, Windows registry errors, poorly designed third-party applications over-consuming system resources, etc.

-- Bad using behaviors: running too many apps at once, playing large video games, doing heavy video editing projects, using your notebook in bed, etc.
+- Improper using behaviors: running too many apps at once, playing large video games, doing heavy video editing projects, using your notebook in bed, etc.

 While it's hard to figure out the real culprits without a thorough diagnosis, here are some general fixes (and tips) that should help you identify and fix the problem.

 Step 1: Wait until Windows 10 Update is complete